Dual Staking Model

 To elaborate on that: AVAX liquid-stakers earn 5.5-7% APY, increasing this yield by 4-6% is already significant for them.

-How does the Dual Staking Model work in Suzaku?
+How does Dual Staking work in Suzaku?

 This smart contract allows the L1 team to:

-2. Define a Secondary Asset (e.g. a whitelisted collateral such as $sAVAX) and its minimum stake required per validator
+- (Optionally) Define a Secondary Asset (e.g. a whitelisted collateral such as $sAVAX) and its minimum stake required per validator

 If more than one secondary asset is defined, an Operator has to stake the minimum amount of each secondary asset to become a validator.